Here are a few ideas to help you decide which Affiliate marketing strategy might best suit your site.

 To create an Infolinks account and start earning from your web page content click here. or click on the Info links banner.

 Before continuing I should mention that in my experience Speedy ads advertise a lot of adult orientated content.
 There are adverts for models, escorts and webcam girls along with Money making schemes and random non-specific content.
-Based on that as an affiliate-marketing-strategy, I would not advise these type of adverts for family orientated sites unless your site is aimed at a specific audience.
-Since first writing this article and upon re-creating the demonstration ad above I noticed that there is now a Blocking of offensive ads: button, that can be set to on or off.
+Based on that as an affiliate-marketing-strategy, I would not advise these type of adverts for family orientated sites.
+Unless of course your sites aimed at a specific audience.
+Since first writing this article and upon re-creating the demonstration ad above I noticed that there's now a Blocking off offensive ads.
+This button can be set to the on or off position.
 Be sure to set it to your prefered setting.
 If it works or not we shall have to wait and see.

-Be aware that other PPC companies may not like you placing similar style competing for ads on the same pages as theirs.
-Always check their Terms and Conditions" first or you could be banned and lose any revenue that you may have already earned from your contextual adverts.
+Be aware that other advertisers may not like you placing similar style competing ads on the same pages as theirs.
+Always check their Terms and Conditions" first or you may find yourself banned and lose any revenue that you may have already earned from your contextual adverts.